 4. You Discover So Much About Yourself

-Solo travel gives you needed time to reflect on who you are.
-We’re all complicated.
-The noise of daily life rarely gives you the opportunity to truly understand yourself.
-And understanding yourself is so so so important if you want to be fulfilled in life.
-When we’re unaware of our needs, we open doors that let people take advantage of us.
+As I’ve already said, the noise of daily life rarely gives you the opportunity to truly understand yourself.
+And understanding yourself is so, so, so important if you want to be fulfilled in life.
+When we’re unaware of our needs, we open unwanted doors that let people take advantage of us.
 We are guilted into attending events when we’re rather spend quiet evenings at home with close friends.
 We stay in a dead end job, because we don’t want to disappoint our co-workers or bosses, and not appear like a “team player.”

 As a solo traveler, you are free to grasp the true essence of your persona, your pure existence.
 Finding yourself in a brand new place, with no strings attached to anyone at all, gives you time to truly reflect on what you want to achieve in this world.
 You learn how to enjoy your own company, to appreciate your own thoughts, and to realize your great worth.

 One of the most truly incredible benefits of traveling alone are the opportunities to come to terms with you, raw and unfiltered.
-If you come to love yourself, you will attract people and situations who give you the same amount of respect and affection.
+If you come to love yourself, you will attract people and situations who give you the same amount of respect and affection in return.
 Promise.

 Here’s how solo travel helped my anxiety.
 You will change for the better too!